LeemansKevin/LeemansKevin/README.md

 - 👋 Hi, I’m @LeemansKevin
+- 🏎️ I´m a lifetime F1 Fan @ScuderiaFerrari
 - 👀 I’m interested in everything IT
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL and C#
 - 💞️ I’m looking to collaborate on something in the future
 - 📫 How to reach me : private message or linkedin